alonzi/git-intro/README.md

 ### Step 1 - inspect this repo
 * goto: https://github.com/rjp0i/git-intro
 * we are in the github interface, nb:
-  1. upper left corner: notebook icon next to alonzi/git-intro  (a repo)
+  1. upper left corner: notebook icon next to rjp0i/git-intro  (a repo)
   2. big green button on the right hand side (down a little) says "Clone or Download" (how to get the files)
   3. list of files (how to browse the files)
-  4. readme.md is shown in all its glory (github automatically shows the readme file, very handy)
+  4. readme.md is rendered as Markdown (github automatically shows the readme file, very handy)

 ### Step 2 - create a repo
-* hard to find, upper right hand corner '+' button, pull down: select 'new repository'
+* Not so obvious, but in the upper right hand corner, click the '+' button, pull down: select 'new repository'
-  1. name
+  1. name (this will be the address of the repo...)
   2. description
   3. public v private
   4. initialize with readme (alway say yes)